-Instead, give your readers a reason for the request, a motivation to comply and a specific deadline to meet, in bold so they can find it again.
-Write "The proof you send helps us process your application faster.
-Send your proof by July 24."
+Instead, give your readers a reason for the request, motivation to comply and a specific deadline to meet, in bold, so they can find it again.
+Write "The information you send helps us process your application faster.
+Send your information by July 24."